raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

     case ClientSignature:
       uint32 sender_index;
       opaque signature<0..255>;
-    ...
   }
 } DSAuthData;
 ~~~

-For the normal DS operating mode, Anonymous and ClientSignature are the only
-relevant authentication types.
-The complete specification of DSAuthType and
-DSAuthBody can be found in {{reduced-metadata-operating-mode}}.

 Before the DS performs the requested operation, it performs an authentication
 operation depending on the DSAuthType.